lorelupo/optimist/README.md

 ## CITING

-To cite the OPTIMIST paper:
+To cite the OPTIMIST paper in publications:
 ```
 @InProceedings{pmlr-v97-papini19a,
   title = 	 {Optimistic Policy Optimization via Multiple Importance Sampling},